These three clips created by leading researchers Nora Volkow and Adam Kepecs appear in this article on dopamine and addiction:

 - Adam Kepecs: Short Clip – Violating Expectations Raises Dopamine

-Unfortunately, neither doctor discusses how porn is more like a drug than a natural reinforcer…in that someone can keep clicking to something novel…and thus keep jacking up dopamine.
-This is especially true as the user begins “edging,” that is, consciously avoiding climax as he views more and more arousing material.
+Unfortunately, neither doctor discusses how porn is more like a drug than a natural reinforcer.
+With porn someone can keep clicking to something novel…and thus keep jacking up dopamine.
+This is especially true as the user begins “edging”.
+This is the practice of consciously avoiding climax as he views more and more arousing material.
 See Has Evolution Trained Our Brains to Gorge on Food and Sex?

-Finally, porn may release more dopamine than normal sex because, as Kepecs would say, a porn viewer’s “expectations are constantly violated” with shocking visuals.
+Finally, porn may release more dopamine than normal sex.
+As Kepecs would say, a porn viewer’s “expectations are constantly violated” with shocking visuals.
 Hopefully, doctors will soon start to explain to the general public how extreme versions of natural reinforcers can morph into causing drug-like, addictive effects on the brain.